ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 mc_att_control: run rate controller first and increase fmu prio by one
-message: mc_att_control: run rate controller first and increase fmu prio by one

 The rate controller is now run directly after a gyro publication, and as soon as it publishes the actuator controls, the output driver (fmu/...)